cbdb-project/processing-prompts-by-batch/README.md

 ## NOTICE

-Currently, we the defaul LLM is Deepseek API.
+Currently, we the defaul LLM is Deep Seek V2 API.

 ## Branch